Multiverse (Magic: The Gathering)

 The Multiverse is the shared fictional universe depicted on Magic: The Gathering cards, novels, comics, and other supplemental products.
 Though Magic is a strategy game, an intricate storyline underlies the cards released in each expansion.
 On the cards, elements of this multiverse are shown in the card art and through quotations and descriptions on the bottom of most cards (called flavor text).
 Novels and anthologies published by HarperPrism and Wizards of the Coast (WOTC), and the comic books published by Armada Comics expand upon the settings and characters hinted at on the cards.
 WOTC also publishes a weekly story (most often related to the plane explored in the current expansion set) in the Magic Fiction column, previously known as Official Magic Fiction and Uncharted Realms.

-In the early days of the game, the name 'Dominia' was used to describe the story universe but, due to confusion with the name of the plane/planet where the central events of Magic occur (Dominaria), it fell into disuse and was replaced.
+In the early days of the game, the name 'Dominia' was used to describe the story multiverse, but due to confusion with the name of the plane/planet where the central events of Magic occur (Dominaria, which means "the Song of Dominia"), it fell into disuse and was replaced.

 Publication history

 Creative origins

 The way Magic storylines are conceived and deployed has changed considerably over the years.
-The main premise of Magic is that countless possible worlds (planes) exist in the Multiverse, and only unique and rare beings called Planeswalkers are capable of traversing the Multiverse.
-This allows the game to frequently change worlds so as to renew its mechanical inspiration while maintaining planeswalkers as recurrent, common elements across worlds.
-Players represent planeswalkers able to draw on the magic and entities of these planes to do battle with others.
+The main premise of Magic is that countless possible worlds (planes) exist in the Multiverse, and rare beings called Planeswalkers are uniquely capable of traversing the Multiverse without external aid.
+This allows the game to frequently change worlds so as to renew its mechanical inspiration while maintaining Planeswalkers as recurrent, common elements across worlds.
+Players represent Planeswalkers able to draw on the magic and entities of these planes to do battle with others.

 Richard Garfield established enough of this story for the game when it was first published.
-With the first sets, most of this story was told through the cards flavor text, and because most of the creatures and the keywords were based on common fantasy tropes (dragons with flying, for example), there was no significant driver for a backing narrative.
+With the first sets, most of this story was told through the cards' flavor text, and because most of the creatures and the keywords were based on common fantasy tropes (flying dragons, for example), there was no significant driver for a backing narrative.
 In some cases, the narrative was demanded to help with new gameplay mechanics and keywords that did not fit standard fantasy tropes, but these were still limited to flavor text.
-The first expansion Arabian Nights (1993) designed by Garfield was based on One Thousand and One Nights folklore and include figures from that like Aladdin.
+The first expansion Arabian Nights (1993), designed by Garfield, was based on One Thousand and One Nights folklore and included figures from that such as Aladdin.